 The Hair and Beauty Academy Important Announcementhba is supporting government measures to limit the spread of COVID-19.

-The Academy has re-opened with learning back on-site.
+The Academy has re-opened with learning back on-site, following all COVID-19 safety guidelines.

 Office administration is still open for enquiries, bookings and enrolments.